Marc Clotet

-Career

-Born in Barcelona he has also worked as a model, most recently for the Spanish magazine Showdown.
+Marc Clotet Fresquet was born in Barcelona on 29 April 1980.
+In addition to his acting career, Clotet has also worked as a model, most recently for the Spanish magazine Showdown.

-Personal life
+He earned notoriety for his roles in the soap opera El cor de la ciutat and the teen drama Física o química.

 Clotet was married to Cuban-Spanish actress Ana de Armas from July 2011 to 2013.
 In 2013, he began dating actress Natalia Sánchez; they have a daughter, Lia, and a son, Neo.